jtlonsako/joshpizzeria/README.md

 # Josh's Pizzeria

 This is a simple NextJS application that allows you to manage Pizza Toppings and Pizza Recipe's.
+The app is built using NextJS on the frontend and Neon+Drizzle for the backend.

+## How To Use the App

-The app has two users, named 'Owner' and 'Chef': the password for each user is 'pass'.
-'Owner' has the ability to modify pizza toppings, and 'Chef' has the ability to modify pizza recipes.
+There are two accounts: **Owner** and **Chef**.
+Owner has access to manage toppings, and Chef has access to manage pizza recipes.
+To use the app:
+- Press the 'sign in' button on the top right.
+- Enter *owner* into username to access topping management, or *chef* to access pizza recipe management.
+- Enter *pass* into the password field.
+- Click the button that has now been enabled on the homepage to use the web app.

-To run the application, clone this github repo, run `npm install` or `pnpm install`, and run either `npm run dev` or build the application via `npm run build` and then `npm run start` after the build is complete.
+To run the application locally, clone this github repo, run `npm install` or `pnpm install`, and run either `npm run dev` or build the application via `npm run build` and then `npm run start` after the build is complete.

 ## Technical Info